NEW FOR 2017 - A guided Tour of Ireland with Susan Byron

 Hi, my name is Susan Byron and I live on the West coast of Ireland with my partner MJ and our fat ginger cat Percy.
 My four children are thankfully all grown up now and happily away off doing their own thing, so I have more time for travelling, writing and photography.
 Oddly enough, the more I travel, the more I have come to appreciate home and Ireland.
-Not only the weather we have no extremes, but also the slower pace of life and even the food and drink that has defined our identity and culture as an island nation on the furthest edge of Europe.
-Above all it is the landscapes that I love and want to share with you.
-Nowhere else in the world is there such diversity in a relatively small space, each with its own unique character, things to do and places to see.
+Not only the weather we have no extremes, but also the slower pace of life and even the food and drink that has helped shape our identity and define our culture as an island nation at the furthermost edge of Europe.
+Above all, it is Ireland's scenery that I love the most and that I want to share with you.
+Nowhere else in the world is there such diversity in a relatively small space, each county having its own unique culture, things to do, places to see and people to meet.

-If you would like to get in touch with me re planning your next
+Or if you would like to get in touch with me re planning your next

 Trip to Ireland you will find my contact details below.
 I do answer each and every email personally so feel free to remind me if you don't get a reply, post a question or message me on my Facebook Page where there is a lively global conversation going on about Ireland, 24/7.
 You are very welcome to join us and pitch in with any questions you might have because even if I don't know the answer, someone else surely will!

 All the best, Susan